FluchUA/Reddit-Games-And-Puzzles-Hack/README.md

 - **Building Foundations**: To move cards to foundation piles, start with an **Ace** and continue in **suit order** up to the King.
 - **Super Moves**: Use free cells and empty columns to move multiple cards in sequence.
 The more free cells and empty columns available, the larger the sequence you can move at once.

+The game has the ability to create a game by setting it to seed, so players can grain and play the same game.

 ## **Winning the Game**

 Your goal is to move all cards from the columns and free cells to the foundation piles.
 You win when all cards are organized into their respective suits.

+If a player passes a game he has already passed before, he will get less experience points.
+A small amount of experience is also awarded for losing.

+## **Competitions**

+After the player wins the game, he will be offered to make a post with his time results for additional experience points.
+Other players will be able to try to beat the time record and get experience and a visual upgrade of the playing card level.
+There are 5 levels in total.
+Each next level opens when the previous one is completed.
+That is, the player needs to beat 52 time records to start getting upgrades of the next level.
+These visual upgrades are to show the player how cool he is.

+In a competitive game a player can win or lose only once, after that the post will display the corresponding text about winning or losing.
+Also displayed is the total number of players who were able to pass the time and who could not.

 ## **Features**